Ethiopia: Education

-Educational system of Ethiopia was dominated by the Orthodox Tewahedo Church since the Axumite Christian era in 330 CE.
-An ancient form of Ethiopian Christian education was conducted by clergymen, with highly emphasized its dogma.
-Graduation of students leads to earning priesthood and intellectual elite known as debtera.
-Modern education was introduced in 1908 when Emperor Menelik II opened the first school in Addis Ababa, Menelik II School.
-In addition, Emperor Haile Selassie also contributed to open the first university, Addis Ababa University, founded in 1950 after it was renamed "Haile Selassie I University" until 1975.
-More recently, the government is improving numerous regional universities and facilities.

 The current system follows school expansion schemes which are very similar to the system in the rural areas during the 1980s, with an addition of deeper regionalization, providing rural education in students' own languages starting at the elementary level, and with more budgetary financing allocated to the education sector.
 Public education is free at primary levels and usually offers between age 7 and 12.
 The sequence of general education in Ethiopia is six years of primary school, then four years of lower secondary school followed by two years of higher secondary school.